charupraneeth/verser/README.md

 - Copy the config variables and create a '.env' file in the root of the project based on the '.env.sample' present in the repo.

+- For the firebase admin SDK download a private key by following the below instuctions

+  - In the Firebase console, open Settings > Service Accounts.

+  - Click Generate New Private Key, then confirm by clicking Generate Key.

+  - To use the firebase admin SDK download a private key by following the below instructions

+  - In the Firebase console, open Settings > Service Accounts.

+  - Click Generate New Private Key, then confirm by clicking Generate Key.

+  - Securely store the JSON file containing the key in the functions directory and rename it as service-account.json

 ### Install dependencies

 ```